MakerMylo/BT_Snappy/README.md

  - Filament Tip Collection Drawer
  - Hood that covers the cutter to prevent tips firing off.

+Extra Thanks To
+===
+Discord User @Blamm for the 15mm Hub STL.

+Contribute
+===
+Got a mod you'd like to see in the repo?
+Hit me up on Discord (@MakerMylo) and i'll gladly add it for you.

 Thank Me
 ===
 A few ways you can show your appreciation for my work:\